openlandmap/book/docs/012-compendium.md

 Some soil properties are often directly estimated from the EO data.
 For example the soil moisture [GLASS SM data set](http://glass.umd.edu/soil_moisture/) and the [gap-free global daily surface soil moisture at 1-km grid resolution](https://doi.org/10.11888/RemoteSen.tpdc.272760).
-Bare soil surface fraction and spectral bands can be also derived directly from EO data e.g. @dematte2020bare; data available via [GEE](https://gee-community-catalog.org/projects/bss/).
+Bare soil surface fraction and spectral bands can be also derived directly from EO data e.g. global composites produced @dematte2020bare; data available via [GEE](https://gee-community-catalog.org/projects/bss/).

+@lembrechts2022global produced maps of **Global Soil Bioclimatic variables** (including soil temperatures) which are available at [1-km spatial resolution](https://zenodo.org/doi/10.5281/zenodo.4558731) for depth intervals 0–5 and 5–15 cm (training data used to produce these maps is [also available](https://zenodo.org/doi/10.5281/zenodo.4558662)).

 An in-depth review of the global soil data sets is available in @Dai2019.
 Status of the soil information in the world can be also followed via David G. Rossiter's [compendium of On-Line Soil Survey Information](https://www.isric.org/explore/soil-geographic-databases#world).